Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 Two things to note in the example above:

-1. We’re setting the offset to 9 because that’s what we determined previously is the offset for where `firstName` starts in the data layout.
+1. We’re setting the offset to 13 because we determined previously that the offset for `firstName` in the data layout is 9 and we want to additionally skip the first 4 bytes indicating the length of the string.
 2. We’re using a third party library `bs58` to perform base-58 encoding on the search term.
 You can install it using `npm install bs58`.

 # Demo